zeeshanmcp12/golang/notes.md

     - Press Ctrl + Shift + P
       - Type -> go install/update tools
       - Select go tools which you want to download
+- goroutines
+  - goroutines is the way how you achieve parallelism.
+  - goroutines sometimes compares with "Thread".
+    - Thread
+      - Managed by OS
+      - Thread size 1m (min)
+    - Goroutines
+      - Managed by runtime
+      - Thread size 2Kb
+      - go runtime can fire up more thread without even taking permission from OS.
+      - This is correct that, OS will give permission but in this case, go runtime has more control over CPU thread.
+      - That's why it is the favourite language to be used in cloud.
+  - Slogan being used in go community alot
+    - Do not communicate by sharing memory; instead, share memory by communicating.